Stirling - Osborne Park

 Population growth drivers in Stirling - Osborne Park are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Stirling-Osborne Park's population, as of November 2025, is approximately 16,096.
-This figure reflects a growth of 1,476 people since the 2021 Census, which reported a population of 14,620.
-The increase is inferred from ABS estimated resident population data: 16,008 in June 2024 and an additional 130 validated new addresses post-Census.
-This results in a density ratio of 2,476 persons per square kilometer, placing the area in the upper quartile nationally according to AreaSearch assessments.
-The growth rate (10.1%) exceeds the national average (8.9%), indicating strong population growth since the Census date.
-Overseas migration contributed approximately 76.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Stirling - Osborne Park's population is around 16,111 as of Feb 2026.
+This reflects an increase of 1,491 people (10.2%) since the 2021 Census, which reported a population of 14,620 people.
+The change is inferred from the estimated resident population of 16,008 from the ABS as of June 2024 and an additional 133 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,478 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Stirling - Osborne Park's 10.2% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 76.4% of overall population gains during recent periods.

 Frequently Asked Questions - Population